glwbr/brisa/README.md

-# 🌬️ Brisa - Brazilian NFC-e Invoice Extraction Library
+# 🌬️ Brisa - Brazilian Invoice Scraping Agent

 Brisa is a Go library for retrieving and parsing Brazilian electronic invoices (NFC-e) from SEFAZ (State Treasury Department).
 It provides a simple, reliable